Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

-We wish to explore multiple tasks to understand the intricacies of the coarse-grained advisory system and its efficacy in optimizing traffic flow, particularly in mitigating congestion.
-Addressing multiple tasks gives us a holistic understanding of the system's behavior under different scenarios, thus informing more robust optimization strategies.
-While solving multiple tasks simultaneously with a separate model per each task could be computationally intensive and resource-demanding, leveraging a pre-trained model and transfer learning for our specific tasks can drastically reduce the computational burden.
-This strategy not only saves valuable time but also harnesses the knowledge from the pre-trained model to achieve superior performance.
-Thus, it is crucial to design a systematic approach for transfer learning to make the process efficient and effective.
-Focusing on the hold duration, we observe three main properties regarding the relationship between the tasks: estimated performance, upper-bound performance, and generalization gap. \jhedit{The list of variables and functions used throughout this paper is summarized in the \Cref{tab:notations}, ensuring clarity and ease of reference for the reader.} \jhedit{
+\jhedit{We aim to investigate multiple tasks to comprehend the intricacies of the coarse-grained advisory and its effectiveness in optimizing traffic flow, particularly in mitigating congestion.
+Addressing multiple tasks provides a holistic understanding of the system's behavior under various scenarios, thereby informing more robust optimization strategies.} While solving multiple tasks simultaneously with a separate model per each task could be computationally intensive and resource-demanding, leveraging a pre-trained model and transfer learning for our specific tasks can drastically reduce the computational burden. \jhedit{The list of variables and functions used throughout this paper is summarized in the \Cref{tab:notations}, ensuring clarity and ease of reference for the reader.} \jhedit{

 }